-- 19. The only borrowing, as at 1 February 2018, is due to self-financing for the Housing Revenue Account (HRA).
+- 19. The only borrowing, as at 1 February 2019, is due to self-financing for the Housing Revenue Account (HRA).
 This had not been a significant concern as the 30 year business plan for the HRA demonstrated that the Council would be considerably better off in the long term.
-However, the requirement to reduce rents and support the house building programme meant the HRA business plan had to be re-examined in 2017/18 and it will be kept under review. - 20.
+However, the requirement to reduce rents and support the house building programme meant the HRA business plan has had to be re-examined in 2018/19 and needs to be kept under review.
+2019/20 is the final year of rent reductions so we should see increase of CPI + 1% going forward. - 20.
 It has been evident for a while that the future for local authorities is financial self-sufficiency, based on income from local taxation and service generated revenues.
-This Council has already moved a long way in that direction and the loss of funding from both Revenue Support Grant and New Homes Bonus has been allowed for in the MTFS.
-The reductions in the draft settlement were larger than had been anticipated in the MTFS, with the combined effect for 2018/19 being £100,000 worse than anticipated. - 21.
-Local retention of non-domestic rates has been helpful and has resulted in far higher levels of income to the Council than DCLG had predicted.
-However, significant concerns remain about the new 2017 rates list and changes to transitional relief and the appeals process.
+This Council has already moved a long way in that direction and although we have seen funding losses in recent years this years draft settlement was rather better than budgeted mainly because the expected increase in the baseline for New Homes Bonus hasn't been made and the Negative Revenue Support Grant proposed has been removed.
+Having no real information on 2020/21 and beyond though is not helpful. - 21.
+Local retention of non-domestic rates has been helpful and has resulted in far higher levels of income to the Council than MHCLG had predicted.
+However, significant concerns remain about the 2017 rates list and changes to transitional relief and the appeals process.
 The combination of changes makes it difficult to predict the amount of our income.
-There also remain several hundred appeals outstanding on the current rating list, including one against the largest item on our rating list, and it is difficult to robustly predict what the combined outcomes will be.
-It is also difficult to predict the outcome from pooling and whilst this reduces the levy the Council pays there is additional risk in 2018/19 with the widening of the pool.
+There also remain around 85 appeals outstanding on the 2010 rating list, including one against the largest item on our rating list, and it is difficult to robustly predict what the combined outcomes will be.
+It is also difficult to predict the outcome from pooling and whilst this reduces the levy the Council pays, the financial effect on the Council is dependant of the performance of other pool members.